Financial Aid

 Enrollment Status

 Your enrollment at the end of the add/drop period of each term will determine your enrollment status (i.e. full-time, half-time, etc.) for that term.
-Your financial aid award will be based on your enrollment status.
-Please be aware that most Federal, State and Institutional awards require at least half-time enrollment at UH Hilo.
+Your financial aid may be revised based on your enrollment status.
+Note: Most Federal, State and Institutional aid require at least half-time enrollment status at UH Hilo.

 For undergraduate students, enrollment status is determined as follows: